dotnet/docs-maui/docs/android/app-links.md

 The process for handling Android app links in a .NET MAUI Android app is as follows:

 1. Verify domain ownership.
 For more information, see [Verify domain ownership](#verify-domain-ownership).
-1. Create and host a digital assets links file.
+1. Create and host a digital assets links file on your website.
 For more information, see [Create and host a digital assets links file](#create-and-host-a-digital-assets-links-file).
-1. Configure the intent filter for your website URIs.
+1. Configure an intent filter in your app for the website URIs.
 For more information, see [Configure the intent filter](#configure-the-intent-filter).
 1. Read the data from the incoming intent.
 For more information, see [Read the data from the incoming intent](#read-the-data-from-the-incoming-intent).

 > [!IMPORTANT]